 Merck said April 24 that it will close the Geneva headquarters of its Serono division and transfer 750 employees to other locations to cut costs and eliminate redundancies in production.
 The plan includes cutting 500 jobs in Geneva as well as 80 positions across three manufacturing sites in Switzerland.
 The company bought Serono, Europe’s biggest biotechnology company, for $13.3 billion in 2007.

 Merck, which isn’t related to U.S. drugmaker Merck & Co.
-(MRK), stuck to a forecast that spending on job cuts will cause a decline in earnings before interest, tax, depreciation and amortization this year.
+(MRK:US), stuck to a forecast that spending on job cuts will cause a decline in earnings before interest, tax, depreciation and amortization this year.
 It’s predicting Ebitda excluding items of 2.8 billion euros to 2.9 billion euros and revenue of 10.5 billion euros.
 The forecasts are in line with analysts’ estimates compiled by Bloomberg.

 For 2014, Merck forecast adjusted earnings per share of 8.20 euros to 9 euros, earnings before interest, tax, depreciation and amortization of 3 billion euros to 3.2 billion euros and sales of 10.35 billion euros to 10.7 billion euros.